napframework/nap-docs/app/manual/09_project_management.md

     install(FILES $<TARGET_FILE:libfoo> DESTINATION lib)
 endif()
 ```
 On Windows the previously defined `add_custom_command` already takes care of that.
-Failure to do so will prevent your app from running because `libfoo` third-party dependency is missing.
+Note that the application won't run if you forget to install the library because `libfoo` will be missing from the distributable app package.

 ### macOS RPATH Management {#macos_thirdparty_library_rpath}

-One thing to keep an eye out for on macOS is the install name of the third party libraries that you're attempting to integrate.
+_One thing to keep an eye out for on macOS is the install name of the third party libraries that you're attempting to integrate.

 The install name of a shared library can be viewed in macOS using the command `otool -D`.
 See this example, showing mpg123:
 ```